mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The client verifies the validity of a KeyPackage using the following steps:

-* Verify that the ciphersuite and protocol version of the KeyPackage match those in the `GroupContext`.
+* Verify that the ciphersuite of the KeyPackage matches the one in `GroupContext`.

 * Verify that the `leaf_node` of the KeyPackage is valid for a KeyPackage according to {{leaf-node-validation}}.